- On 5 May, 2026

 What can you bring to Sziget?
 Festival rules explained

-Sziget is all about freedom and fun — but like any large event, it comes with a few practical rules to keep everyone safe and the festival running smoothly.
-Whether you’re packing light for the day or settling in for a full week of camping, it’s important to know what’s allowed and what’s not.
+Sziget is all about freedom and fun, but like any large event, there are clear rules to keep everyone safe and the festival running smoothly.
+Whether you’re coming for a day or staying the whole week, it helps to know what you can and can’t bring.

-Here’s what you’re allowed to carry into the festival:
+Here’s what you’re generally allowed to take inside:

-- 🧴 Empty plastic water bottles (max 2.5L) – refillable at free water stations
+- 🧴 Empty plastic water bottles (max 2.5L) – you can refill them at free water stations

-- 🎒 Small backpacks or bags – subject to inspection at security
+- 🎒 Small backpacks or bags – subject to security checks

-- 🍎 Snacks or small amounts of food – only for personal, non-commercial use
+- 🍎 Snacks or small amounts of food – for personal use only

-- 📸 Phones and personal cameras – for your own memories (no pro gear)
+- 📸 Phones and personal cameras – no professional equipment without accreditation

-- 🧥 Ponchos or lightweight rain jackets – always a good idea
+- 🧥 Ponchos or light rain jackets – useful in case of summer storms

-- 🪪 ID or passport – required to pick up wristbands and enter the venue
+- 🪪 Valid ID or passport – required for entry and wristband collection

-You can also bring blankets, foldable chairs, reusable cups, and personal items for comfort, as long as they aren’t on the prohibited list.
+You can also bring personal items like blankets, reusable cups, or foldable chairs, as long as they are not on the prohibited list.

 Wristbands, re-entry & on-site rules